 MEANO: A small village which offers a bar-restaurant and a pharmacy.

 LAGUARDIA: A charming town with about 2,500 inhabitants, which we come to just as we reach the banks of the River Ebro.
 Its high walls and its fortified Main Square bring us back to the past and the history of Ignatius of Loyola.
 It is said that in the subsoil of this region there are numerous wine cellars in which the wine matures.
 The church of Santa Maria de los Reyes was started in the 12th century and completed in the 16th century.
 An outstanding feature is its monumental Gothic doorway, made of stone in the late 14th century.
 Its many perfectly preserved colours date from the 17th century, like the altarpiece which is the work of Juan de Bascardo.
 The church of Saint John the Baptist is from the 18th century.
+The Jesuit José Cardiel (there is a beautiful monument near the church of Santa María) was born here.
+He was sent to the famous Jesuit missions in South America but died in Italy, banished from the crown territories by the Spanish king, along with all other Spanish Jesuits, in 1782.
 Here we can find restaurants, pharmacies, supermarkets and banks.
 Tourist Office, Tel .: 945 600 845.

 Notes: Today we begin to consider the presence of evil in our lives.
 We are called to feel the pain of our sinful ways.
 It is a “gloomy day”’, when we discover that serious reality.
 Ignatius asks us to be in that mood during our meditation, our walk, our day.
 The Jesuits have defined themselves as follows: «What is it to be a Jesuit?
 It is to know that one is a sinner, yet called to be a companion of Jesus as Ignatius was.
 What is it to be a companion of Jesus today?
 It is to engage, under the standard of the Cross, in the crucial struggle of our time: the struggle for faith and the struggle for justice which it includes. » (General Congregation 32:11-12)